• Home

 Name origin

-According to Wikipedia, Hobson is a patronymic name which originated in Scandinavian Denmark and later emigrated to England in the Viking (793-1066) and Anglo Saxon (450-1066) Era.
-The Viking theory might support the predominance of the Hobson name in Yorkshire, Lincolnshire and Cambridgeshire.
+According to Wikipedia, Hobson is a patronymic surname with roots in Scandinavian Denmark, later reaching England during the Viking (793–1066) and Anglo-Saxon (450–1066) periods.
+This theory may help explain the strong historical presence of the Hobson surname in English counties such as Yorkshire, Lincolnshire, and Cambridgeshire.

-Other sources suggest some Hobsons derived their name from the Anglo Saxon form "Hobbeson" meaning son of a worker.
-A "Hobbe" worked with his hands.
+Other sources suggest that some Hobsons may derive their name from the Anglo-Saxon form Hobbeson, meaning “son of a worker.”
+In this context, a Hobbe was someone who worked with their hands.

-Whatever the origin, there is potential for an extremely large number of family groupings within this one-name study.
+Regardless of its precise origin, the surname Hobson clearly has multiple independent roots.
+As a result, there is considerable potential for a very large number of distinct family groupings within this one-name study.

 Historical occurrences of the name